Hensel minimality I: Resplendency

 \begin{remark} Note how this is related to Hensel minimality: $\Th(K)$ is $0$-h-minimal iff every $K' \equiv K$ has $\cM_{K'}$-preparation, and $\Th(K)$ is $\omega$-h-minimal iff every $K' \equiv K$ has $B_{<\lambda}(0)$-preparation for every $\lambda \le 1$ in $\Gamma^\times_{K'}$. \end{remark}

 By ``resplendent $I$-preparation'', we mean that one can $I$-prepare sets that are definable in arbitrary expansions of $\cL$ by predicates on $\RV_I$.
 More precisely:

-\begin{defn}[Resplendent $I$-preparation] \begin{enumerate} \item An \emph{$\RV_I$-expansion} of $\cL$ (or of any other language we shall consider below) is an expansion obtained from $\cL$ by adding arbitrary predicates which live on Cartesian powers of the (imaginary) definable set $\RV_I$. \item We say that $K$ has \emph{resplendent $I$-preparation} if for every set $A\subset K$, for every $\RV_I$-expansion $\cL'$ of $\cL$, and for every $\cL'(A)$-definable subset $X\subset K$, there exists a finite $\cL(A)$-definable set $C \subset K$ such that $X$ is $I$-prepared by $C$. \end{enumerate} \end{defn}
+\begin{defn}[Resplendent $I$-preparation] \begin{enumerate} \item An \emph{$\RV_I$-expansion} of $K$ is an expansion obtained by adding (any) predicates which live on Cartesian powers of the (imaginary) definable set $\RV_I$. \item We say that $K$ has \emph{resplendent $I$-preparation} if for every set $A\subset K$, for every $\RV_I$-expansion of $K$ with language $\cL' \supset \cL$, and for every $\cL'(A)$-definable subset $X\subset K$, there exists a finite $\cL(A)$-definable set $C \subset K$ such that $X$ is $I$-prepared by $C$. \end{enumerate} \end{defn}

 Note that we intentionally require $C$ to be definable in the smaller language $\cL$.

 For the remainder of this subsection, we will assume that $I$ is definable without parameters.
 In this case, it also makes sense to introduce the notions of $I$-preparation for the theory of $K$: